LasramR/sclng-backend-test-lasramR/README.md

 * QueryBuilder
 * Mappers

-My [Github Query Builder](./builder/github_request_builder.go) is a struct that takes as argument "Setter function" and "Transform function".
+My [Github Query Builder](./builder/github_request_builder.go) is a struct that takes as arguments "Setter functions" and "Transform functions".
 With this struct I can create a valid Github API request given a configuration.

 This means that if GitHub changes it's API, after ajusting the configuration of the Github Query Builder, the other components of my applications will not require changes.